 Diana Shapiro, MFT (MFC41975)

-Diana is a licensed psychotherapist with experience working with immigrants from Latin America.
+Diana is a licensed psychotherapist with several years of experience working with immigrants from Latin America.
 She began this work as an independent contractor with the East Bay Sanctuary Covenant, providing psychological evaluations to individuals seeking asylum in the U.S. due to persecution in their countries of origin.
 She continues to work with EBSC, as well as private attorneys, to evaluate immigrants for legal asylum.

 Diana founded OLAS as a response both to the extent of the abuse and mistreatment of sexual minorities in many parts of Latin America and also to their openness to, and eagerness for, mental health treatment.